RaptorHunter56/DRGBoardGame/README.md

 # DRGBoardGame

 Welcome to DRGBoardGame!
-This project aims to provide a digital recreation of the Deep Rock Galactic Board game and expansions, allowing you and your friends to play together from the comfort of your own homes.
+This project aims to provide a digital recreation of the Deep Rock Galactic Board game and expansions, allowing me and my friends to play together from the comfort of their own homes.

 ### Table of Contents
 * Introduction